Beli menu search and rating flow mockups

 • Signals intent to autofill a menu item

-• May confuse users who want the symbol literally
+• May confuse users who want to type the symbol literally

-• Users may not know the symbol activates search
+• Users may not discover it activates search

-From my sketches, I created a mid-fidelity mockup that makes "Add Photos" a large button at the top, followed by the notes section right below it.
+From these sketches, I created a mid-fidelity mockup that places "Add Photos" prominently at the top, matching the most-used feature to the highest-visibility position.

 Before and after Beli rating page redesign

-My main goal was to avoid feature overload on the rating page, leading me to use progressive disclosure to break the review process into more manageable steps.
+To avoid feature overload on the rating page, I used progressive disclosure to break the review process into sequential steps so each screen asks the user to do one thing at a time.

 Beli redesigned user flow